 Let’s have a look at pronouncing the letter "A."

 To hear the Italian “A” click on the audio icon here, and you can hear the correct pronunciation and repeat it.
 Maybe you can find a word in English that you pronounce with this sound.
-Some people find the noun "father" helpful for this sound, and others won't.
-The Italian "A" sound has no diphthong in it, and never sounds like a long "A," as in April.
+The Italian "A" sound has no diphthong in it and never sounds like a long "A," as in April.

 Quindi ho bisogno di soffiare il naso tantissime volte.

-So I have to blow my nose lots of times.
+So I have to blow my nose many times.